Julius Work Calendar

 The Julius Work Calendar is the earliest surviving calendar in England.
 It was written on parchment at Canterbury Cathedral in around 1020, and is a valuable primary source of Anglo-Saxon history.
-After the dissolution of the monasteries it was salvaged by Sir Robert Cotton and kept in the Cotton Library; the "Julius" in its name is simply a reference to where it was stored in Cotton's library.
+After the dissolution of the monasteries it was salvaged by Sir Robert Cotton and kept in the Cotton Library; the "Julius" in its name is a reference to where it was stored in Cotton's library.
 Since 2000 it has been stored in the British Museum, catalogued as Cotton MS Julius A VI.
+It is written in Medieval Latin.

+The calendar is illustrated; this footer image for the month of May shows shepherds tending sheep.
+A lamb is suckling at a ewe, and the other sheep are probably wethers kept for shearing their wool.